pauldijou/grab/README.md

   - url (required if no  string input): a string containing the direct URL of the resource you want to seek.
   - method (default: 'GET'): the request method, e.g., GET, POST.
   - body (any): the body of the request.
 If JavaScript object, will be stringified and `Content-Type: application/json` header will be added
+  - params (object): a map of key/value which will be added to the query string
   - headers (object): a map of key/value for all the request headers
   - timeout (number): the number of milliseconds before stopping the request, rejecting it with a TimeoutError.
   - cancel (Promise): when this promise is resolved, it will stop the request, rejecting it with a CancelError.